-Going to Disney World with Food Allergies seems both easy and hard.
-One one hand, the internet forums make it seem like a magical escape from your kitchen, on the other hand, there’s so much unknown and unsaid that could set you up for failure.
+One one hand, the internet forums make it seem like Disney with Food Allergies is a magical escape from your kitchen, on the other hand, there’s so much unknown and unsaid that could set you up for failure.

-While we could talk all day about fun facts related to Magic Kingdom, let’s talk about the allergy-friendly offerings inside of the parks.
-Well provide pictures, tips and details about doing Disney World Food Allergy Style and hopefully give you the confidence you need to take the trip!
+While we could talk all day about fun facts related to Magic Kingdom, let’s talk about the allergy-friendly offerings inside of the parks that we’ve personally experienced.
+We’ll provide pictures, tips and details about doing Disney World Food Allergy Style and hopefully give you the confidence you need to take the trip!

 While you can catch a monorail from Magic Kingdom to check out the other allergy friendly eats close by (and some you can walk to!) it’s often easier to stay inside the park and check out one of these yummy places for breakfast, lunch, dinner or a tasty snack!